-Rainy Bar is a public interactive installation at the side of streets, which is about interaction of user & music & rain, aiming to explore the way how people enjoy rainy day.
+Rainy Bar is a public interactive space at the side of streets, aiming to explore the way how people enjoy the rain.
+People inside can interact with music and raindrops.

 Category: Interactive Installation